othorongongo/othorongongo/help/listing-a-token.md

 ### Must Haves

 - token contract has verified source code;
-- token contract appears to implements the ERC20 interface correctly;
+- token contract implements the ERC20 interface correctly;
+- token has a fixed total supply (that is, new tokens cannot be created after listing);
-- token doesn't seem to be a scam;
+- token is not a scam and does not promote illegal activities;

 ### Nice to Haves

 - token listed on coinmarketcap.com;
 - a reputation of "Neutral" or better for the token on etherscan.io;
-- listed on other exchange(s);
-- token has some trading volume.
+- token is listed on other exchange(s) and has some trading volume.

 ### Lower Volume Tokens